untangled-web/untangled-ui/README-css.md

 </head>
 ```

-To continue on the path of layout, refer to the [example layout](#example-layout) section.
+To continue on the path of layout, refer to the [example layout](#example-layout) section in the CSS Guide.

 ### Layers